mwadman/mwadman.github.io/_posts/2018-06-08-OpenStack-Lab-Network-DHCP.markdown

 ### Ansible Role

 There are already [a ton of good roles out there](https://galaxy.ansible.com/search?keywords=dhcp%20isc&amp;order_by=-relevance&amp;page_size=10)  for installing isc-dhcp-server.
-The [DebOps dhcpd role](https://github.com/debops/ansible-dhcpd) is great example, so I'll clone this as a [submodule](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/) into my local repository:
+The [DebOps dhcpd role](https://github.com/debops/ansible-dhcpd) is a great example, so I'll clone this as a [submodule](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/) into my local repository:

 ```bash
 /etc/ansible$ git submodule add https://github.com/debops/ansible-dhcpd.git roles/isc-dhcp